"Dr. Laura....I just want to give my kids a better start in life than I had. How can I make sure they're self-disciplined but happy?"

 This close relationship is what motivates kids to cooperate and to accept their parents' rules and role-modeling.
 Without that bond, parents lose their influence as soon as children begin interacting with peers, because kids are looking to satisfy those unrequited needs via their peers.

 Do you have to "attachment parent" to raise a securely attached child?
 No. Estimates are that before parents in the US began using what we think of as attachment practices (baby-wearing, co-sleeping, nursing), about 60% of toddlers were still securely attached.
-It's the parent's emotional responsiveness that determines security of attachment.
+It's the parent's emotional responsiveness to the child's needs that determines security of attachment.
 Of course, many parents say that attachment practices increase their responsiveness, which the research is beginning to confirm, at least for baby-wearing.
+(Contrary to popular perception, Attachment parents can and do and "should" set limits.
+Here's a whole section on Attachment Parenting.)

 2. Children learn self-discipline from limits with empathy.